Tampere–Pirkkala Airport: Statistics

-Freight and mail

 Ground transportation

 The airport is connected to the city centre of Tampere (25 minutes) by bus route 103, which runs a few times a day just after planes land.

-The bus fare for a single ticket to Tampere is €5.50 (zones A+B+C).

-One can change to any other bus, tram or commuter train going anywhere within Tampere and parts of neighbouring municipalities within 90 minutes from the purchase of the ticket.

-Bus route 39A goes to central Pirkkala, where one can transfer to a number of buses that go to Tampere or Nokia.
+Bus route 34 goes to central Pirkkala once an hour during rush hours.
+One can transfer to a few local buses that go to other parts of Pirkkala or Nokia.

-There are long-distance connections to Helsinki and other cities via the Tampere Bus Station.
-The timetables and fares can be found at the Matkahuolto web site.
+There are long-distance connections to Helsinki and other cities via the Tampere Bus Station operated by Matkahuolto.

-A taxi service is also available in front of Terminal 1.